anthonynichols/typescript-transform-extensions/README.md

 Transforms imports to include the file extension of the resolved import, [necessary for ES Modules](https://nodejs.org/api/esm.html#esm_mandatory_file_extensions).

-> Helpful to go along with [typescript-transform-paths](https://www.npmjs.com/package/typescript-transform-paths).
+> This TypeScript plugin is helpful along with [typescript-transform-paths](https://www.npmjs.com/package/typescript-transform-paths).
 This plugin was inspired by [typescript-transform-paths](https://www.npmjs.com/package/typescript-transform-paths), thank you for all of your hard work!

 ## Usable with [ttypescript](https://github.com/cevek/ttypescript/) or [ts-patch](https://github.com/nonara/ts-patch)